Christiane Amanpour: Early life and education

-Amanpour was born in the West London suburb of Ealing, the daughter of Mohammad Taghi and Patricia Anne Amanpour (née Hill).
-Her father was Iranian, from Tehran.
-Amanpour was raised in Tehran until the age of 11.
-Her father was Shi'ite Muslim and her mother was Roman Catholic.
+Amanpour was born in the West London suburb of Ealing, the daughter of Mohammad Taghi Amanpour (Iranian) and Anne Patricia Hill (British).
+Her father was Shia Muslim and her mother Roman Catholic.

-After completing the larger part of her primary school education in Iran, she was sent to a boarding school in England by her parents when she was 11.
-She attended Holy Cross Convent, an all-girls school in Chalfont Saint Peter, Buckinghamshire, and then, at the age of 16, she attended New Hall School, a Roman Catholic school in Chelmsford, Essex.
-Christiane and her family returned to England not long after the Islamic Revolution began.
-She has stressed the fact that they were not forced to leave the country, instead, they were returning to England due to the Iran–Iraq War.
-The family ultimately remained in England, finding it difficult to return to Iran.
+Amanpour was raised in Tehran until the age of eleven, when she was sent to England to attend the Convent of the Holy Cross, an all-girls preparatory boarding school in Chalfont Saint Peter, Buckinghamshire.
+At 16, she moved to the New Hall School, a Roman Catholic school in Chelmsford, Essex.

-After leaving New Hall, Amanpour moved to the United States to study journalism at the University of Rhode Island.
+After finishing her education in England, Amanpour returned to Iran.
+Her father worked as an airline executive for Iran Air, and lost his job and fortune in 1979 due to the Iran Revolution.
+The family moved in 1979 to the United States, where she studied journalism at the University of Rhode Island.
 During her time there, she worked in the news department at WBRU-FM in Providence, Rhode Island.
 She also worked for NBC affiliate WJAR in Providence as an electronic graphics designer.

-In 1983, Amanpour graduated from the university summa cum laude and Phi Beta Kappa with a B.A. degree in journalism.
+In 1983, Amanpour graduated from the university summa cum laude and Phi Beta Kappa with a Bachelor of Arts degree in journalism.
+On 23 October 2007, she was appointed to the grade of Commander of the Order of the British Empire for her journalism work.

 Career

-1983–2010: CNN
+1983–2010: Cable News Network (CNN)

-In 1983, she was hired by CNN on the foreign desk in Atlanta, Georgia, as an entry-level desk assistant.
-During her early years as a correspondent, Amanpour was given her first major assignment covering the Iran–Iraq War, which led to her being transferred in 1986 to Eastern Europe to report on the fall of European communism.
+In 1983, Amanpour was hired by CNN on the foreign desk in Atlanta, Georgia, as an entry-level desk assistant.
+During her early years as a correspondent, she was given her first major assignment covering the Iran–Iraq War, followed by a transfer in 1986 to Eastern Europe to report on the fall of European communism.
 In 1989, she was assigned to work in Frankfurt am Main, West Germany, where she reported on the democratic revolutions sweeping Eastern Europe at the time.
-Through this position, she was able to move up in the company and by 1990 served as a correspondent for CNN's New York bureau.
+By 1990, she served as a correspondent for CNN's New York bureau.

-Following Iraq's occupation of Kuwait in 1990, Amanpour's reports of the Persian Gulf War brought her wide notice while also taking CNN to a new level of news coverage.
+Following Iraq's occupation of Kuwait in 1990, Amanpour's reports of the Persian Gulf War brought her wide notice.
 Thereafter, she reported from the Bosnian war and other conflict zones.
 While in Bosnia, she interviewed Serb general Ratko Mladic, who would later be convicted of genocide.
-Because of her emotional delivery from Sarajevo during the Siege of Sarajevo, viewers and critics questioned her professional objectivity, claiming that many of her reports were unjustified and favoured the Bosnian Muslims, to which she replied, "There are some situations one simply cannot be neutral about, because when you are neutral you are an accomplice.
-Objectivity doesn't mean treating all sides equally.
-It means giving each side a hearing."
-Amanpour gained a reputation for being fearless during the Gulf and Bosnian wars and for reporting from conflict areas.
+Because of her emotional delivery from Sarajevo during the Siege of Sarajevo, viewers and critics questioned her professional objectivity, claiming that many of her reports were unjustified and favored the Bosnian Muslims, to which she replied:

+Amanpour gained a reputation for being fearless during the Gulf and Bosnian wars for reporting from conflict areas.